naymur92/admin-starter-laravel12-vue-spatie-passport-sbadmin2/docs/INSTALLATION.md

 # Installation Guide

-This guide will walk you through the installation process for the Security World application.
+This guide will walk you through the installation process for the Admin Template application.

 ## Prerequisites